Shao Jiayi

-Shao Jiayi (邵佳一 (邵佳一, Shào Jiāyī); born 10 April 1980) is a Chinese former professional footballer who played as a midfielder.
+Shao Jiayi (邵佳一 (邵佳一, Shào Jiāyī); born 10 April 1980) is a Chinese professional football manager and a former professional footballer who played as a midfielder.
+He is the head coach of the China national football team.
 He represented Beijing Guoan (two spells), TSV 1860 Munich, Energie Cottbus and MSV Duisburg as well as the China national team with which he participated in the 2000 AFC Asian Cup, 2002 FIFA World Cup and 2004 AFC Asian Cup.

 Club career

 Shao Jiayi started his football career in the 1999 league season playing for top-tier side Beijing Guoan where then manager Shen Xiangfu promoted him to the first team.
 Despite a change in management with Milovan Đorić and Wei Kexing coming in the following season, Shao gradually started to establish himself as regular within the team and due to his commanding presence in centre midfield, he was touted as one of the most exciting players in Chinese football.
 He then helped guide the club to the 2000 Chinese FA Cup final where they lost 4–2 on aggregate against Chongqing Lifan.
 After his breakout 2000 season, Shao became a vital member of the team's midfield and once again helped guide the club to another Chinese FA Cup final in 2001 where this time they faced Dalian Shide, losing 4–1 on aggregate.

 After playing in the 2002 FIFA World Cup, Shao gathered enough attention to impress Bundesliga side 1860 Munich, who signed him on four-year loan deal from Beijing.
 A permanent transfer was made on 14 January 2003, reported to be approximately €1.3 million.
 Shao played there for three-and-a-half seasons before transferring to Energie Cottbus, signing a three-year contract on 13 July 2006.

 He scored his first goals for Energie Cottbus at home against Hertha BSC and away to Borussia Dortmund after coming on as a substitute in both matches.
 After extending his stay with Energie Cottbus for two more seasons, on 30 June 2011, Shao signed with 2.
 Bundesliga side MSV Duisburg and made his debut for the club on 17 July 2011 in a 3–2 loss against Karlsruher SC.

 On 13 December 2011, Shao returned to the Chinese Super League to rejoin his former club Beijing Guoan after playing nine years in Germany.
 On 29 October 2015, Shao announced that he had decided to retire from football.